Jimdo/wonderland-lint-action/README.md

 This service manages cron jobs in Wonderland

+See https://docs.jimdo-platform.net/How-To/Cron-Jobs/ for up-to-date documentation on how to use crons.

 Currently, the service supports to following API calls:

 | Verb   | URI                              | Description |